 I can say that with full confidence that the Ibadi school embraces what Allah (swt) teaches us in the Qur’an about being one humanity and what has been related to us by the Blessed Messenger (saw).

-As we have already seen that our brothers from the ‘Ahl Sunnah‘ and the ‘Shi’a‘ will have it that the destiny of humanity is that we will be ruled by Arabs, simply by virtue of them being Quresh, or being Imams from the family of the Blessed Prophet (saw).
+As we have already seen, our brothers from the ‘Ahl Sunnah’ and the ‘Shi’i‘ will have it that the destiny of humanity is that we will be ruled by Arabs, simply by them being Quresh, or being Imams from the family of the Blessed Prophet (saw).
 Ths is really no different than the aspirations of Zionist Jews who believe it is their destiny to rule over humanity.

 والكفاءةُ في: النسَبِ والدِّينِ والحريةِ والصَّنعةِ وسلامة العيوبِ المُثْبِتَةِ للخِيار، فلا يُكافئ العجميُّ عربيةً، ولا غيرُ قُرَشيٍّ قُرشيَّةً، ولا غيرُ هاشميٍّ أو مُطَّلبيٍّ هاشميةً أو مطَّلبيةً، ولا فاسقٌ عفيفةً، ولا عبدٌ حرةً، ولا العتيقُ أو من مسَّ آباءَهُ رِقٌّ حرةَ الأصلِ، ولا ذو حِرفَةٍ دنيئةٍ بنتَ ذي حِرفةٍ أرفعَ، كخياطٍ بنتَ تاجرٍ، ولا معيبٌ بعيبٍ يُثْبِتُ الخِيارَ سليمةً منهُ، ولا اعتبارَ باليسارِ والشيخوخةِ، فمتى زوَّجها بغَيْرِ كُفءٍ بغَيرِ رضاها ورِضا الأولياءِ الذينَ هم في درَجتهِ فالنِّكاحُ باطلٌ، وإن رَضُوا أو رضيَتْ فليسَ للأبعدِ اعتراضٌ.